-There are a lot of people who advertise their services as an HVAC service tech who are not as qualified as they seem.
+There are a lot of people who advertise their services as HVAC service tech who are not as qualified as they seem.
 Like many other professions, there is a level of danger when dealing with mechanical equipment.
 Without the proper knowledge or experience, expensive mistakes could be made that cost the homeowner more than just time and money, but patience and trust.
 This is a handy guide you can use when hiring service techs of any industry.
-To ensure we meet the high standards of our customers, WC Air will hold ourselves up to this list.
+To ensure we meet the high standards of our customers, We Care Plumbing, Heating, & Air will hold ourselves up to this list.

 An HVAC Contractor is required to have a special license issued by the California Contractors State License Board to ensure they are knowledgeable about heating, ventilation, and air conditioning systems.
-While there is no formal education that trains towards an HVAC license, four complete years on non-trainee experience in the HVAC field is required for the contractor to receive their own license.
-Only time as a foreman, supervisor, contractor or journeyman counts toward this experience requirement.
-In other words, a contractor will need to be hired by HVAC companies to do work on construction projects before they can get your own license.
+While there is no formal education that trains towards an HVAC license, four complete years of non-trainee experience in the HVAC field is required for the contractor to receive their own license.
+Only time as a foreman, supervisor, contractor, or journeyman counts toward this experience requirement.
+In other words, a contractor will need to be hired by HVAC companies to do work on construction projects before they can get their own license.
 There are two tests for HVAC license applicants: the California HVAC trade exam and the California Law and Business exam for contractors.
 A contractor will need to pass both of these to get a license.
 The technicians you’re interested in hiring will have a license number if they are certified.
-This number can be compared against the board’s list to see if the licenses if current or if there have been any complaints levied against it.
-WC Heating and Air’s Contractor License number is #779604.
+This number can be compared against the board’s list to see if the licenses if current or if there have been any complaints levied against them.
+We Care Plumbing, Heating, & Air’s Contractor License number is #779604.
 Our record is a clean one we are proud of.

 Always get a contract.
 This protects all parties involved.
 Signing an agreement of any kind is considered a legal contract.
 Sign a written proposal with a contractor before work gets started.
-This will protect you by specifying project costs, model numbers, job schedule and warranty information.
-If you would like a copy of one of WC Air’s sample written contracts, please contact us and we’ll send one your way.
+This will protect you by specifying project costs, model numbers, job schedules, and warranty information.
+If you would like a copy of one of We Care Plumbing, Heating, & Air’s sample written contracts, please contact us and we’ll send one your way.
 We believe in transparency with our customers.

-If you find a good service technician or company, by all means tell people!
+If you find a good service technician or company, by all means, tell people!
 Review sites help customers connect with companies while more specific review sites like Angie’s List help highlight good contractors in the Temecula and Murrieta areas.
 Home Advisor is a wider selection than Angie’s List with a larger emphasis on commercial and industrial applications of contract work.
-WC Heating and Air is proud to rank highly among all of these resources.
-We hope that if you decide to use us as a resource and are happy with our work, you will reciprocate my reviewing us on one of these websites.
+We Care Plumbing, Heating, & Air is proud to rank highly among all of these resources.
+We hope that if you decide to use us as a resource and are happy with our work, you will reciprocate by reviewing us on one of these websites.